andrewzulaybar/synergy/README.md

 2. Run ```cd client``` to change directories into the 'client' folder.

-3. Create a .env file at top level, then add the following constant to the file:
+3. Create a .env file, then add the following constant to the file:

 ```js
 // 'public-key' can be found on your Plaid Dashboard